 Are you thinking about creating a website for your business, but don’t know where to begin?
 Well, here’s where you start.

 Hopefully, by now you have a business name.
-Your business name is most likely what your domain name will be with either .com, .net, or .org as it’s extension.
+Your business name is most likely what your domain name will be with either .com, .net, or .org as it’s domain name extension.
 I say most likely because there may be some reason why you want to use something other than your business name for your domain name.
 Some reasons may include:

 The website you are creating is for a product that you have developed.
 In this case, you may want to use the product’s name as your domain name.

 You are creating a personal brand using your name as the domain name — such as romonafoster.com.